What Is Mill Scale in Welding: And How to Weld Through It

 Can you weld through mill scale?

-You can weld through mill scale if you choose the suitable welding process and electrodes and adjust the welding settings and technique accordingly.
+You can weld through mill scale if you choose the suitable welding process and electrodes and adjust the settings and technique accordingly.

-When you want to weld through mill scale, you should use a higher amperage to provide more heat.
+To weld through mill scale, you should use a higher amperage to provide more heat.
 Heat will help to burn it and increase the puddle’s fluidity.

 A slightly slower traveling speed will also help counter the puddle’s slower speed, but you should be careful not to overdo it.
 The electrode must always point to the leading edge of the puddle, not over it.

-Because removing mill scale is not always possible or desirable, manufacturers produce electrodes to give acceptable results.
+Because removing scale is not always possible or desirable, manufacturers produce electrodes to give acceptable results.
 Electrodes that combine with flux material are the best for this kind of job.

 Furthermore, silicon can significantly enhance the puddle’s fluidity so it can reach and fill the joint’s toes.